andrew-raphael-lukasik/UWolframAlpha/README.md

 string response_raw = await UWolframAlpha.QueryXML( query , appid );
 ```

-**NOTE: UWolframAlpha uses it's own internal appid when none is provided.
+**NOTE**: UWolframAlpha uses it's own internal appid when none is provided.
 Limit of 2000 free requests/month is shared between all such users.
-Hence it's advised to use your own appid.**
+Hence it's advised to use your own appid.

 You can obtain **free appid** here: http://developer.wolframalpha.com/portal/myapps/index.html